k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/02_core_components.md

-## aifusion Logical Unit
+## The aifusion Logical Unit

 The **aifusion LU** is the main component of the aifusion extension.
-Each instance (LUI) represents a single conversation session—typically a chat session that a user conducts through a web interface.
+Each LU Instance (LUI) represents a single conversation session — typically a chat session — conducted by a user.

 ### Session Management

-Each session (like a chat) creates a new aifusion LUI, with the session ID serving as the instance identifier (IID).
+Each session (such as a chat) creates a new aifusion LUI with the session ID serving as the instance identifier (IID).

 As the conversation progresses, Fabric stores the user's questions and the agent's responses within the dedicated instance.